 Chromosome analysis—also known as karyotype—is a test to find the size, shape, and number of chromosomes in a sample of body cells.
 Chromosome analysis can be done on blood, tissue, or cells from amniotic fluid (the fluid that surrounds the baby in the womb).

-Extra, missing, or abnormal positions of chromosome pieces can cause problems with a person's growth, development, and body functions.
+Extra or missing chromosomes, or abnormal positions of chromosome pieces, can cause problems with a person's growth, development, and body functions.
 Chromosome analysis can help find out if:

 Author: Healthwise Staff

 Medical Review: Kathleen Romito, MD - Family Medicine & Siobhan M. Dolan, MD, MPH - Reproductive Genetics